hertogp/spfcheck/README.md

 If no `sender` is given on the command line, `spfcheck` will read stdin for the domains (and options) to check.
-In this case, the verdict(s) are output on stdout in csv-format as each domain is (sequentially) evaluated.
+In this case, the verdict(s) are output on stdout in csv-format as each domain is sequentially evaluated.
+To speed things up, provide the `-b N` flag to run `N` SPF checks concurrently.

 ```txt
 % cat assets/domains.txt